basecamp/lufo/README.md

 Sure, browsers try and give you the ability to type some letters to find things faster in the menu, but they fail at anything but rudimentary searches.

-What we really need is a solution to have HTML select menu's remember what the user last picked and make those easier to pick next time.
+What we really need is a solution to have HTML select menus remember what the user last picked and make those easier to pick next time.

 Something like: